cvs-health/android-compose-accessibility-techniques/doc/content/ContentGrouping.md

 ## Disable redundant content announcements

-Disable announcement of any redundant content within the grouping layout composable by using `invisibleToUser()` semantics or a null `contentDescription` (as described in [Text Alternatives](../content/TextAlternatives.md)).
+Disable announcement of any redundant content within the grouping layout composable by using `hideFromAccessibility()` semantics or a null `contentDescription` (as described in [Text Alternatives](../content/TextAlternatives.md)).

 Alternatively, override the `contentDescription` of the entire group composable; see [Content Group Replacement](./ContentGroupReplacement.md) for details.